All Blogs

 Assign one person or team to track changes and share updates with your staff.
 Focus especially on laws around allergens, traceability, and risk-based preventive controls, as these are frequent audit points.

 You can also subscribe to regulatory agency websites and newsletters.
-Alternatively, you can follow industry associations and professional organizations for regulatory updates.
-This allows you to quickly revise key processes when regulations change, so you don’t fall behind and risk citations.
+Alternatively, follow industry associations and professional organizations for regulatory updates.

 7. Invest in Technology

-Manual systems can’t keep up with the speed and scale of modern food and beverage operations.
+Manual systems can’t keep up with consumer demand and the scale of modern food and beverage operations.

 With the right tools, your team spends less time chasing paperwork and more time fixing problems before they impact food safety or client trust.